ZachMckennedyFWig/Junior-Design-Code/README.md

 # Junior-Design-Code
-Full Machine Code for group 14
+The firmware for Team 14's Arduino monoblock pill bottle filler

-All code can be found in src
+All code lives in the src folder

+Compiled using PlatformIO